How to Create Coupon in WooCommerce

 Maximum spend

-The Maximum spend setting lets you choose a threshold above which the coupon won’t be applied.
+You can use the Maximum Spend setting to set a threshold above which the coupon doesn’t apply.
 It helps you to limit the maximum discount amount.

 In our case, we don’t want to set any maximum limit.